PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         print(greeting)
 ```

-There's more going on here than in `greeter`, so let's take a closer look at the pieces.
+There's more going on here than in `greeter`, so here's a closer look at the pieces.

-First, we use `run_deployment` to start a `greeter` flow run.
-This means we must have a worker or `flow.serve()` running in separate process.
-That process will begin running `greeter` while `sender` continues to execute.
-Calling `run_deployment(..., timeout=0)` ensures that `sender` won't wait for the `greeter` flow run to complete, because it's running a loop and will only exit when we send `EXIT_SIGNAL`.
+First, `run_deployment` starts a `greeter` flow run.
+This requires a worker or `flow.serve()` running in a separate process.
+That process begins running `greeter` while `sender` continues to execute.
+Calling `run_deployment(..., timeout=0)` ensures that `sender` won't wait for the `greeter` flow run to complete, because it's running a loop and will only exit when sending `EXIT_SIGNAL`.

 Next, we capture the iterator returned by `receive_input` as `receiver`.
 This flow works by entering a loop, and on each iteration of the loop, the flow asks for terminal input, sends that to the `greeter` flow, and then runs `receiver.next()` to wait until it receives the response from `greeter`.